snowmanlabs/frontend-challenge/README.md

 * You may use a css pre-processor, *webpack*, *babel* and *others*.
 * You may use any piece of technology you think is necessary or cool.
 * It must be builded in *components*.
 * Serviceless, you need to use the browser's technologies to consume and save data.
-Use what you prefer.
-Pure language, libs, tools, you decide.
+Use what you prefer. _Pure language_, libs, tools, you decide.
-* It must be easy to setup and deploy.
+* It must be easy to setup and deploy. :children_crossing:
-* Use Nunito and Montserrat Fonts.
+* Use **Nunito** and **Montserrat** Fonts.
 * Do your best.